VA Benefits & Funding Inquiries

 RIT’s Counseling Center provides personal counseling, career counseling, group counseling, and psychological and vocational assessments.
 Although there is no limit on the number of sessions a student may have through the Center, it recognizes that student veterans can experience difficulties resulting from their military life, which can fall outside its expertise.
 RIT’s Counseling Center is able to refer student veterans to local agencies specializing in veterans’ issues:

-Because women’s needs can be different than men’s needs, The Women’s Center at RIT strives to foster an educational environment in which women can be personally, academically and professionally successful.
-For more information, please visit: http://www.rit.edu/studentaffairs/womenscenter/.
+Because women’s needs can be different than men’s needs, The Center for Women and Gender strives to foster an educational environment in which women can be personally, academically and professionally successful.

 Tutorial assistance helps the student pay for necessary tutoring and is a supplement to the student’s regular education benefit.
 Tutorial assistance is available if you are receiving VA educational assistance at the half-time or greater rate and have a deficiency in a subject making tutoring necessary.
 For additional information, including an overview and application form, please review VA - Tutorial Assistance.